z0w0/helm/guide/installing.md

 * Pango 1.x.x

 You will also need to install GHC 7.6 and it's accompanying Cabal.
-Confirm that the installed GHC is definitely version 7.6 (or higher) by checking that the output of `ghc --version` is something similar to the following:
+Confirm that the installed GHC is definitely version 7.6 (or later) by checking that the output of `ghc --version` is something similar to the following:

 {% highlight bash %}